govi-csit/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   ![](Images/transition.PNG)
 - Vertical and Horizontal edge detectors
   ![](Images/horizontal_vertical_filters.PNG)
-- Horizontal edge detection
-  - Filter would be like this

-    ```
-    1	1	1
-    0	0	0
-    -1	-1	-1
-    ```

-- There are a lot of ways we can put number inside the horizontal or vertical edge detections.
-For example here are the vertical **Sobel** filter (The idea is taking care of the middle row):
+- Historically in computer vision literature, there was fair amount of debut about what is the best set of numbers to use?
+There are a lot of ways we can put number inside the horizontal or vertical edge detections.
+For example here is the vertical **Sobel** filter (The advantage is it puts a little bit more weight to the central row/pixels which makes it may be a little bit more robust)

   ```
   1	0	-1